sjmikler/pytorch-symbolic/docs/advanced_stuff.md

         return torch.cat(tensors=tensors, dim=self.dim)
 ```

-This is the way that provides the fastest runtime.
+This way  provides the fastest runtime.
 However, you might not want to write
 so much boilerplate code.
 Luckily, with Pytorch Symbolic there are ways to avoid it!

 ```py